remix-run/react-router/.changeset/sweet-swans-cry.md

 "@remix-run/router": patch
 ---

-Send the name as the value when url-encoding File form data entries
+Send the name as the value when url-encoding `File` `FormData` entries